whysmx/cursor-ai-downloads/README.md

 2. Who Prefer Stable Versions

-Use our official download links to access any older, stable version you prefer.
+Use the official download links to access any older, stable version you prefer.

-## Cursor Latest Version

-Official Download Link for The latest version from `[Cursor AI IDE]'s [Check for Updates...]` (on `2025-03-13`) Official Download Link for The latest version from [Cursor AI's Website](https://www.cursor.com/downloads) (on `2025-03-13`)

 ## Cursor Changelog